peterltq/CUDA.at.Scale.Independent.Project/README.md

-# Rotate a grey-scale images by 45 degree.
+# Rotate a grey-scale image by 45 degree.

 ## Overview
 This is a image tool that rotates a grey-scale image by 45 degree and output it a file.